AHRumjungle/Fast-Duo/README.md

 - Faster Copper Crafter
 - Fastest Copper Crafter

-This mod is not done, stuff will be added.
+This mod is not done, stuff will be added and changed